CurvesHub/DezibotDebugInterface/backend/docs/Endpoints.md

 ### Dezibot

 - `GET /api/dezibot` - Get all Dezibots
-- `GET /api/dezibot/[serialNumber]` - Get a Dezibot by serial number
+- `GET /api/dezibot/[ip]` - Get a Dezibot by ip adress
-- `POST /api/dezibot` - Create a new Dezibot
-- `POST /api/dezibot/broadcast` - Receive data from Dezibots
+- `PUT /api/dezibot/broadcast` - Receive data from Dezibots (Websocket)
 - `POST /api/dezibot/command` - Send a command to all Dezibots
-- `POST /api/dezibot/command/[serialNumber]` - Send a command to a specific Dezibot
+- `POST /api/dezibot/command/[ip]` - Send a command to a specific Dezibot

 ### Sensor

 - `GET /api/sensor` - Get all sensors
-- `GET /api/sensor/[serialNumber]` - Get all sensors for a specific Dezibot
+- `GET /api/sensor/[ip]` - Get all sensors for a specific Dezibot

 ### Command

 - `GET /api/command` - Get all commands
-- `GET /api/command/[serialNumber]` - Get all commands for a specific Dezibot
+- `GET /api/command/[ip]` - Get all commands for a specific Dezibot

 ## Requests and Responses